XamarinUniversity/build2018-labs/lab2/README.md

 You could run the app now, but it will have a runtime failure.
 The problem is that our `CircleMessage` definition doesn't _quite_ match the server implementation.
 There are two things we need to do to it.

-1. The server should be assigning the primary key (`Id`).
-Currently, our code is doing that.
+1. The server should be assigning the primary key (`Id`) and creation date.
+Currently, our code is doing that in the `CircleMessage` constructor.
+That code needs to be removed.

 2. The server uses the name `CreatedAt` to hold the creation date as a `DateTimeOffset?` - this is a _hardcoded_ field in Azure and our client must conform either by changing the property name, or applying a `JsonProperty` attribute to change the network representation.

+3. Make the necessary changes - make sure to use the built-in class rename feature to rename the `CreatedDate` field to `CreatedTo` - so you catch all usages.
+In addition, make sure to change the field type from `DateTime` to `DateTimeOffset?`.

 Here's the correct definition of our `CircleMessage`: